 - Collaborative and willing to “muck-in” to ensure success within a small team and organisation.

 - A commitment to diversity, equity and inclusion in all they do.

 MNMUK recognises the value of a team in which people from diverse backgrounds can introduce fresh ideas and contribute to delivering our mission to make Malaria No More.
 Candidates from historically marginalised or underrepresented backgrounds are encouraged to apply.

 This job description and person specification is a statement of requirements at the time of writing and is not contractual or exhaustive.
 It should not be seen as precluding future changes after appointment to this role and it may be amended over time in consultation with the Director of Philanthropy and Programme Partnerships.

 Staff benefits include:

 - 10% employer pension contributions

-- Interest-free staff season ticket loan
+- Interest-free staff season ticket loan and bicycle loan schemes

 - Professional training & qualification subsidy

 Application by CV and covering letter (2 pages max) explaining why you would like this role and detailing how you fulfil the role description and personal specification.
 Please send by email no later than 5pm on 28 July 2022.